BaDev550/Tourqe-Advanced-Game-Engine/README.md

-# Tourqe Advanced Game Engine
+# Turk Advanced Game Engine

 **TAGE** is a modular, lightweight, and efficient game engine developed in C++ for Windows platforms.
 Designed with simplicity and flexibility in mind, TAGE provides a solid foundation for developing 3D games.